I-am-Shir/Faceapp/README.md

 the xml contains the layout (views, buttons, etc), and the java file contains the logic of the activity\fragment. the adapter contains the logic of the recycler view.

+use branch main-part3 for the most updated code.